-Our credit facility contains restrictive covenants that limit our ability to transfer or dispose of assets, merge with other companies or consummate certain changes of control, acquire other companies, pay dividends or repurchase Yext stock, incur additional indebtedness and liens and enter into new businesses.
-We therefore may not be able to engage in any of the foregoing transactions unless we obtain the consent of the lender or terminate the credit facility, which may limit our operating flexibility.
-In addition, our credit facility is secured by all of our assets and requires us to satisfy certain financial covenants.
-There is no guarantee that we will be able to generate sufficient cash flow or sales to meet these financial covenants or pay the principal and interest on any such debt.
+Our credit agreement contains restrictive covenants that, among other things, limit our ability to transfer or dispose of assets, acquire other companies or consummate certain changes of control, pay dividends or repurchase Yext stock, incur additional indebtedness and liens and enter into new businesses.
+We therefore may not be able to engage in any of the foregoing transactions unless we obtain the consent of the required lenders and administrative agent under the credit agreement or terminate the credit agreement.
+Our inability to engage in such actions could limit our operating flexibility and prohibit us from taking certain actions that might be beneficial to our business.
+In addition, our obligations under the credit agreement are secured by substantially all of our assets and guaranteed by certain of our subsidiaries.
+Our credit agreement also requires us to satisfy certain financial covenants.
+There is no guarantee that we will be able to generate sufficient cash flow or sales to comply with these financial covenants or pay the principal and interest on any such debt.
 Furthermore, there is no guarantee that future working capital, borrowings or equity financing will be available to repay or refinance any such debt.
-In addition, if we do not comply with certain covenants, then other covenants may become applicable that we may not meet.
-Any inability to make scheduled payments or meet the financial covenants on our credit facility would adversely affect our business.
+Any inability to make scheduled payments or comply with the covenants in our credit agreement could result in the acceleration of the obligations thereunder and could adversely affect our business.